ttlion/sdtDBN/README.md

 ## Input files to learn an sdtDBN from data and make inference in the learned sdtDBN

-The sdtDBN program learns DBNs with dynamic and static attributes from observations of several attributes, finding the relations that maximize a certain score.
+The sdtDBN program learns DBNs with dynamic and static attributes from observations of several attributes, finding the relations that maximize a desired score.
 With an sdtDBN learned, inference can be made, to estimate the values of the attributes in certain timesteps.

 It is presented next the format of the files with observations of dynamic and static attributes and the format of the file with the attributes in which inference should be made.